PARTNERS

 Institut National de la Santé et de la Recherche Médicale

-The Institut national de la santé et de la recherche médicale is the only public sector research organization in France exclusively dedicated to human health.
-Inserm has a budget of M€998 and employs 15,000 scientists, engineers and technicians all with one shared objective: promoting health by advancing knowledge about living organisms and their diseases, developing innovative treatment modalities and conducting research on public health.
+The Institut national de la santé et de la recherche médicale (Inserm) is France’s only public research organization exclusively dedicated to human health.
+Created in 1964, Inserm is a public scientific and technological establishment under the joint supervision of the French Ministries of Health and Research.
+It employs more than 15,000 scientists, engineers, and technicians, with the shared mission of advancing knowledge in biology and medicine, developing innovative therapies, and improving public health across the full continuum from bench to bedside.

 Research team